 Heart cancer is extremely rare.
-For example, a review of more than 12,000 autopsies identified only seven cases of primary cardiac tumor — an incidence of less than 0.1 percent.
+For example, one study reviewed more than 12,000 autopsies and found only seven cases of primary cardiac tumor.
 At Mayo Clinic, on average only one case of heart cancer is seen each year.

 - Simpson L, et al. Malignant primary cardiac tumors: Review of a single institution experience.
 Cancer.
 2008;112:2440.